 9. They are Relatively Easy to Clean Up After

-Unlike most barnyard critters that seem to relieve themselves anywhere and everywhere, an alpaca herd creates a communal dung pile used by the entire herd.
+Unlike most barnyard critters that seem to relieve themselves anywhere and everywhere, a herd of alpacas creates a communal dung pile used by the entire herd.
 This instinct has allowed some alpaca owners to house-train their alpacas.

 Sage Advice: Alpaca manure, also known as alpaca “beans,” makes excellent fertilizer!
 Plus also, alpaca poop isn’t as “fragrant” as cow manure, and it’s much easier to pick up since the alpacas all use the restroom in the same spot.